playframework/playframework/documentation/manual/tutorial/HelloWorldTutorial.md

   - Provides type safety
   - Is compiled so that errors display in the browser

-To learn more about Play's benefits, visit the [Play website](https://www.playframework.com).
+To learn more about Play's benefits, see Play's [[Introduction]] and [[Philosophy]].
 Now, let's dive into what a Play application looks like.